kubernetes-sigs/metrics-server/CONTRIBUTING.md

 `clusterLoader` supports prometheus to scrape metrics from metrics-server to achieve metrics-server latency measurement.

+Note: perf-test supports environment where the provider is `gce` or `kind`.

 ### Design principle

 * metrics-server implements two APIs for performance testing, MetricsServerPrometheus and InClusterAPIServerRequestLatency.